chrboku/AnnoMe/README.md

 - an in-house database obtained at BOKU University
 - a wheat ear extract obtained at BOKU University.

 The inference dataset are obtained from extracts of plants that are known producers of prenylated flavonoid compounds.
-The plats are:
+The plants are:
 - *Paulownia tomentosa* (fruits)
 - *Glycyrrhizza uralensis* (roots) plants, which are known to produce prenylated flavonoid compounds.